melontini/bootloader-unlock-wall-of-shame/README.md

 ## Why?
 Over the past few years, a suspicious number of companies have started to "take care of your data", aka block/strictly limit your ability to unlock the bootloader on your *own* devices.

 While this may not affect you directly, it sets a bad precedent.
 You never know what will get the axe next: Shizuku?
-ADB?
-Sideloading?
+ADB?<br><br>
+**They've already gone after [sideloading](https://mashable.com/article/google-android-sideloading-apps-security).**<br><br>
 I thought it might be a good idea to keep track of bad companies and workarounds.

 If you know of specific details/unlocking methods, please PR them or drop them in the [discussions](https://github.com/melontini/bootloader-unlock-wall-of-shame/discussions)